 “Beauty on the Danube”, “Little Big City”

-Once again, although we’ve recently returned to this city, I still keep in this guide majority of the information as I created back then when I went my my family on a Central Europe tour, as it makes coherent link with the other cities we visited in the same trip, however I take the chance to update for a very complete travel guide.
+Once again, although we’ve recently returned to this city, I still keep in this guide majority of the information as I created back then when I went my my family on a Central Europe tour, so i makes a coherent link with the other cities we visited in that same trip, however I take the chance to update for a very complete travel guide.

 Without minding the size, the old city is truly worth the trip itself.
 Recently revamped with most of the houses around the historic old town restored and beautifully painted, and many sculptures embellishing the streets, some of them as original as I have not seen before elsewhere as you can see down below in the photo album.
 Really charming Central European city with an enormous potential.
 We felt very lucky to have come in 2009 when there were still not that many tourists.